Half9/auto-sub/README.md

 ```

-You can also obtain it via:
+You can also obtain it with:
 ```
 docker pull wilcoe/auto-sub
 ```